Colorado Pacific Railroad: Soloviev Group ownership

 Real estate magnate Stefan Soloviev's Crossroads Agriculture began operating in the area in 2007, and became interested in the railroad line when learning about V&S's intention to scrap it.
 He decided to purchase the line to facilitate grain transportation at lower costs.
 Upon discovering Soloviev's intentions, in 2014 V&S began preparing the line to be scrapped by removing tie spikes and anchors, but this was problematic as they had not yet received legal approval from the STB to formally abandon the line.
 Soloviev asked the STB to force the sale of the railroad.
 His request was granted, and the sale took place in 2016.

 Over the following years, rehabilitation took place and railroad operations gradually resumed, with plans to expand service as new infrastructure is completed.

 During the following years, the Soloviev Group would purchase two more railroads in Colorado: San Luis and Rio Grande Railroad (SLRG), which would be renamed Colorado Pacific Rio Grande (CXRG), and the San Luis Central Railroad, which would be renamed Colorado Pacific San Luis.
 The Soloviev Group also tried to buy UP's line from Pueblo to Dotsero through the Tennessee Pass, dormant (but not abandoned) since 1997, although it was not possible to reach a sale agreement with UP, owner of the line, nor with the Surface Transportation Board (STB) which, being the highest federal agency in the matter, had to approve the sale of the line.

+In February 2026, farmers who are customers of Weskan Grain, together with that company, which is part of the Soloviev Group, filed a lawsuit in Kansas District Court, alleging that Union Pacific, together with Kansas & Oklahoma, owned by WATCO, have a "secret" agreement that increases the cost of grain shipments from elevators located on sections of the Towner Line in western Kansas that currently belong to K&O, if they are interchanged with Colorado Pacific, preventing or slowing down such shipments from being interchanged with that railroad in Towner.
+The parties that initiated the litigation indicated that the conduct of K&O and Union Pacifico is clearly monopolistic, which goes against existing antitrust laws.

+Both Union Pacific and K&O quickly moved to refute Weskan Grain's accusations.
+UP argued that the STB is the only competent authority to arbitrate in the situation, while K&O preferred not to comment on the matter.